 You then studied Fine Arts at School of Visual Arts in New York.
 How was your experience there?

 There were so many amazing things.
 It was great to have actual conversation and dialogue about my work with other students and professors.
 I remember for my first semester, I had an advisor called Fred Wilson, who is an internationally known artist.
 He actually had an opening at a gallery a week before our classes were to start.
 We all went to the opening and that’s where I met him for the first time, while fanning out a little bit at his show.
 Then we of course had interactions and conversations in the studio.
 Now it’s been almost four years since I graduated, so it’s great to see what my classmates are doing and which part of the world they are in.

-With cardboard, I started to think not only about its brown colour, but how we describe cardboard as something cheap, something that’s easily replaceable or disposable.
-I guess my life as a black American has made me sort of empathise with that dialogue that I’m feeling easily replaceable or discarded, and how even though we are almost all over the world, we are treated in a certain way, like we’re not equally human.
+With cardboard, I started to think not only about its brown colour, but also about how we describe cardboard as something cheap, something that’s easily replaceable or disposable.
+I guess my life as a black American has made me sort of empathise with that dialogue that I’m easily replaceable or discarded, and how even though we are almost all over the world, we are treated in a certain way, like we’re not equally human.

 You are also a spoken word poet.
 We would love to know more about your music background?
 How does it influence your visual art?
 What kind of music do you particularly enjoy/listen to?